lynArk/allenlabs/README.md

 # allenlabs
-My home lab exists to help me learn crucial technologies that I'll need as a sysadmin.
+My home lab exists to help me learn crucial technologies that I'll need as a sysadmin, and as a hobbyist.
 Here I'll document what I am learning, as well as thoroughly document the set up of my home lab, for future reference.

 ### technologies I want to learn
 #### in no particular order